Charlotteis/exploringES6/chp4.md

 var charlottesCake = new BirthdayCake('lemon', 'Charlotte');
 console.log(charlottesCake.describe() + ' 🎂');
 // --> 'My lemon cake is delicious!
-I hope you enjoy this, Charlotte!'
+I hope you enjoy this, Charlotte! 🎂'
 ```

 To this: